opendatasoft/elasticsearch-aggregation-pathhierarchy/README.md

  - `field` or `script` : field to aggregate on
  - `separator` : separator for path hierarchy (default to "/")
  - `order` : order parameter to define how to sort result.
 Allowed parameters are `_term`, `_count` or sub aggregation name.
 Default to {"_count": "desc}.
+ - `min_depth`: Set minimum depth level.
+Default to 0.
  - `max_depth`: Set maximum depth level. `-1` means no limit.
 Default to 3.
+ - `depth`: Retrieve values for specified depth.
+Shortcut, instead of setting `min_depth` and `max_depth` parameters to the same value.

 Examples